Mayo201/reference-configurator/README.txt

 Reference Configurator Wordpress plugin

-Drag and drop projects to droppable area and generate pdf references.
+Drag and drop projects and generate pdf references.

 Instalation:
 1. Upload files to `reference-configurator` directory and copy it to the `/wp-content/plugins/` directory